vgarc018/cs100hw4/README.md

 ```

 ##Going beyond with char_separator<char>

-Here are the basics of making a tokenizer with your own delimiters:
+Here are the basics of making a tokenizer with your own delimiters so far:

  - Create your own delimiter: